marcojr/showCase2019/README.md

 Oh, I almost forgot... you need to setup an account at https://www.nexmo.com/ for SMS API.
 After this step, you need to populate your consumer key and secret at the secrets.js file.

-Too much work, no ?
-Yeah, I know...let's make different...download the code to evaluate me, but instead lift the server, ask me for the url containing an Amazon AWS Elastic Beanstalk running all of this.Playground is available, so you can have good times executing queries and mutations.: I am good thanks!

 # Few screen shots of mobile react native solution